Willow Grove Farm

 Arthur's father John Shanklin had already acquired parts of the valley in this area starting in 1838 from his mother Elizabeth (Bosley) Shanklin.
 John died in 1883, after which some of this land passed to his son Arthur.

-It is hard to trace the exact property boundaries in the early days, as many surveys overlapped, some of the deeds do not contain "metes and bounds" descriptions of the land being conveyed, and bits and pieces were conveyed in various ways.
+It is hard to trace the exact property boundaries from the early days, as many surveys overlapped, some of the deeds do not contain "metes and bounds" descriptions of the land being conveyed, and bits and pieces were conveyed in various ways.

 The following structures and items of interest are located on the Willow Grove Farm part of the Park: